dCache/dcache/modules/dCache/diskCacheV111/services/authorization/README-gplazma.txt

 These jars are included in the comprehensive classpath listed above for dCacheSetup.
 Please do not worry about these.

-[B] Built-in gPLAZMAlite Service Suite's source files are not compiled with the preparePackage.sh script.
-Instead, a pre-prepared jar file has been already included in the classes/gplazma/gplazmalite directory.

-[C] The preparePackage.sh has been updated to reflect the above logic.
-Just uncomment the build_gplazma line, you are all set.

-[D] Attempt has been made to make dcachesrm-gplazma.policy self-explanatory.
+[B] Attempt has been made to make dcachesrm-gplazma.policy self-explanatory.
 Try various combinations of Switches|Priorities.

-[E] If your site does not have a remote SAML-based mapping service, try the Built-in gPLAZMAlite Service Suite.
+[C] If your site does not have a remote SAML-based mapping service, try the Built-in gPLAZMAlite Service Suite.
 VO-Role-mapping out-of-the-box.

-[F] Correct version of voms-proxy-init is required to make avail of VO-Role-mapping.
+[D] Correct version of voms-proxy-init is required to make avail of VO-Role-mapping.

 ------------------------------------------------------------------------------------
 EOF